The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Cognitive impairments, such as delirium and dementia, are common among the aging population but are not normal parts of aging.

-In a study released by JAMA, patients who experienced delirium during hospitalization had an increased risk of death one year following their hospitalization.
+In a study published in JAMA, patients who experienced delirium had a 40% acceleration in the rate of cognitive decline out to six years following their hospitalization.

 However, delirium may persist long after acute hospitalizations in some cases.